 The conversation after a successful first message often stalls because the follow-up questions are just as generic as the openers people are trying to avoid in the first place.
 If she mentions a hobby, ask something specific about it rather than a flat “that’s cool, tell me more.”
 If she shares an opinion on something, engage with it genuinely rather than just acknowledging it and moving straight to your next prepared topic.
 A conversation that develops naturally, actually building on what’s been said, feels completely different from one that reads like two separate monologues running in parallel.

-Knowing When to Suggest Moving the Conversation Forward
+Moving the Conversation Forward

 If the back-and-forth has been going well across several exchanges, it’s reasonable to suggest a video call or exchanging contact information, rather than letting the conversation continue indefinitely within the platform’s messaging system.
 There’s no fixed rule for timing here, but a conversation that’s stayed purely text-based for weeks without any real forward momentum is often a sign that it’s worth proposing a next step explicitly, rather than waiting for it to happen on its own.